leontristain/modnotes/windhelm/upcoming.md

 ### Beacon of Windhelm Lighthouse Structure

 The current "Beacon of Windhelm" is a simple giant camp bonfire.
-Following some feedback from folks on NexusMods, I have decided that I will change it to a lighthouse beacon structure.
+Following some feedback and discussion from folks on NexusMods, we have decided that a lighthouse beacon structure would be better.
 An existing Frostflow Lighthouse nif can be retextured using Windhelm/Nordic textures, and its size should fit nicely.

 ### Make Northern District Bonfire Smaller